dennisXZX/webpack-playground/README.md

 How to run client apps:

-- cd into client and `npm i` to install dependencies
+- cd into `client` directory and `npm i` to install dependencies
 - `npm run build` to build all apps
 - `npm run dev` to get into dev mode
 - `npm run lint` to lint all projects

+Note: If you run into error during `npm i`, please make sure you downgrade your `node` version to `v14` as `node-sass` in this project does not support the latest version of `node`.

 How to run server app:

-- cd into server and `npm i` to install dependencies
+- cd into `server` directory and `npm i` to install dependencies
 - `npm start` to launch an Express web server

 Routes: